Mind Diet Meal Plan – Overview

 Anti-Oxidant Rich

 Most foods on the MIND diet are high in antioxidants, such as berries and green leafy vegetables.
-All vegetables are nutritious, and the richer the color, the more antioxidants.
+All vegetables are nutritious; the richer the color, the more antioxidants.

 Blood Sugar

-Most foods on the MIND diet are great sources of fiber as well as healthy fats.
+Most foods on the MIND diet are excellent sources of fiber and healthy fats.
 These include oats, whole-wheat bread, whole-wheat pasta, etc. Fiber helps to balance blood sugar.

 Brain Health